kevinzunigacuellar/web/src/data/blog/dark-mode-in-astro.md

 };
 ```

-## Hands-on Time
+## Detecting the User's theme

 Astro provides a feature to add inline scripts directly to your Astro files, which run as soon as the HTML is loaded.
-This prevents the "flash of inaccurate color theme" issue that commonly occurs when implementing dark mode with hydration.
+This prevents the "flash of inaccurate color theme" issue that commonly occurs when implementing dark mode.
 You can find more information about inline scripts in the [Astro documentation](https://docs.astro.build/en/reference/directives-reference/#isinline).

 The following code retrieves the user's preferred theme and applies it to the HTML element.
 You can copy/paste or modify this code snippet in your Astro project.
-We will explain each line of code in the next paragraph.

 ```astro title="Layout.astro"
 <script is:inline>